wasamasa/emacsninja.com/src/posts/implementing-mal.rst

 My implementation is fairly standard.
 As much as people love `hating on Emacs Lisp`_, it has proven to be a perfectly viable choice for writing interpreters.
-I doubt picking Common Lisp or CHICKEN would have made for nicer code.
+I doubt picking Common Lisp or CHICKEN would have made for much nicer code.

 If you're wondering whether to implement MAL as well, go for it!
 It will teach you how interpreting Lisp works and that writing an